outbound-pt/maraoz.github.io/_posts/2022-01-01-light-tech.md

 </figure>
 <img class="cover" src="/img/light-tech/cover.jpg">

-<span class="first-letter">A</span>s some of you may know, I've been on a sabbatical for the past ~2 years.
+As some of you may know, I've been on a sabbatical for the past ~2 years.
 Among other things, this gave me perspective to think about my relationship with tech.
 I had most often used the mental model of "how can I use all these amazing tools to enhance my life and work", but I now shifted to something more like "how can I prevent tech from driving me nuts".

 Techniques:
 - disable all notifications